A Pakistani man murdered his social media star sister in an ‘honor killing.’ Their parents pardoned him.

 “This is not the first time sentences for heinous crimes have been reduced or overturned.
 Why do these loopholes still exist in our judicial system whereby murderers can eventually walk free?” wrote actor Osman Khalid Butt on Twitter.

-“This man who confessed of killing Qandeel, his own sister, is a free man today in the same country where Qandeel couldn’t live her life freely & was honor killed for the choices she made as a free citizen of this country,” wrote Pakistani lawyer Nighat Dad.
+Pakistani lawyer Nighat Dad said she was “shocked and speechless,” tweeting: “This man who confessed of killing Qandeel, his own sister, is a free man today in the same country where Qandeel couldn’t live her life freely.”

 Six years - and an anti-honor killing Bill - later, we're back to square one.— Osman Khalid Butt (@aClockworkObi) February 14, 2022